Travelling With Pets

 - For safety and security reasons a passenger carrying a PETC cannot be allocated a seat next to an over wing, main exit and restricted seats and will always be allocated a Window Seat.

-: Fees are kept simple so as to make your pet travel as simple as possible.
-A single payment of €70.00 one-way is applicable per container you carry in the cabin.
+Fees are kept simple so as to make your pet travel as simple as possible.
+A single payment of €70.00 per segment is applicable per container you carry in the cabin.

 2. Pet as Accompanied Checked in Baggage (AVIH)